Companion Card NSW

 The Companion Card program helps people with significant and permanent disability to participate more actively in community activities and events happening in NSW national parks, without paying extra costs for their carer.

 Read more about Companion Card NSW

-- If you have an Australian pensioner or veterans card you may be eligible to apply for an NPWS Concession annual pass.
+If you have an Australian Pensioner Card or Veterans Card, see if you're eligible to apply for an NPWS Concession Pass.